circlestarzero/EX-chatGPT/README.en.md

 - Automatic **prompt completion** in `Chat Mode` with support for fuzzy search, pinyin search, and custom prompt selection.The project comes with prompt from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts).
 ![promptCompletion](img/promptCompletion.gif)

+## To Do List

+-   [ ] Mobile interface adaptation
+-   [ ] OCR recognition of formula text in images sent by users
+-   [ ] OAuth2.0 multi-user authentication
+-   [ ] Call the diffusing model to generate images (achieving similar multimodal effects)
+-   [ ] Further spider summary and data cleansing of web search results
+-   [ ] Add code running API, and more APIs
+-   [ ] Embedding alignment retrieval of chat records/local knowledge databases

 ## Installation

 ### Ex-chatGPT